isc-projects/kea/doc/sphinx/arm/stats.rst

 The ``statistic-sample-count-set-all`` Command
 ----------------------------------------------

-The ``statistic-sample-count-set-all`` command sets size-based limits on samples for all statistics.
+The :isccmd:`statistic-sample-count-set-all` command sets size-based limits on samples for all statistics.
 An example command may look like this: